From dm-work

-Initialize a new repository with standard scaffolding - git, gitignore, AGENTS.md, justfile, mise, and beads.
+Initialize a new repository with standard scaffolding - git, gitignore, AGENTS.md, justfile, mise, beads, and timbers.
 Use when starting a new project or setting up an existing repo for Claude Code workflows.

 Related skills: